 From September 2016, we will offer the Edexcel IGCSE courses in English (A) and English Literature.

 Edexcel English (A) is a wide-ranging, exciting course which teaches students to become critical readers and effective writers.
 The course combines study of literary non-fiction, such as travel writing by Benjamin Zephania and George Alagiah, as well as literary fiction and poetry by writers as diverse as Shakespeare and Susan Hill.
-Students also learn to write in different forms and for different audiences: one week they may be crafting an eerie piece ghost story; the next, polishing up a fiery political speech.
+Students also learn to write in different forms and for different audiences: one week they may be crafting an eerie piece for a ghost story; the next, polishing up a fiery political speech.

 The Edexcel Literature IGCSE follows the pattern of the Language course, by inviting students to engage with the best literature written in English in the past 500 years.
 In addition to studying a Shakespeare play, students will also read modern drama, such as Miller's A View from the Bridge, as well as poetry from different centuries and continents.
 The course includes the study of unseen poetry, which helps students become confident readers of literature from all periods.

 Both courses are assessed through terminal examinations at the end of the 5th Form.

 The English Department offers the Cambridge Pre-U course in English Literature.
 This two-year course is a prestigious alternative to conventional A-levels, giving students the chance to study the best writing in English without the pressure of exams after only one year of study.
 The two-year format allows students time to develop, acquiring the knowledge and skills they will need to be successful in the exams at the end of the Upper Sixth.
 Having this time means teachers can work with students as individuals, helping them overcome weaknesses and build on their strengths.